pixout/PixView/README.md

 ## Build instructions

-Clone repository in you home or any other location
+Clone repository in you home or any other location and build it, see example following:

 ```
 mkdir pixview/master